On graded presentations of Hecke algebras and their generalizations: Type W

-\begin{proposition} The type W Hecke algebra $\waha_{\mathscr{B}}$ has a basis over $\K[[h]]$ given by the products $e_{B}D_wX_1^{a_1}\cdots X_n^{a_n}e_{B'}$ for $w\in S_n$ and $(a_1,\dots, a_n)\in \Z^n$; here $D_w$ is a arbitrarily chosen diagram which induces the permutation $w$ on the endpoints at $y=0$ when they are associated to the endpoint at the top of same strand, and no pair of strands or ghosts cross twice. \end{proposition} \begin{proof} This proof follows many similar ones in KLR theory.
+The action of $\waha_{\mathscr{B}}(\pq)$ on its polynomial representation is faithful. \end{proposition} \begin{proof} This proof follows many similar ones in KLR theory.
 These elements are linearly independent because the elements $D_w$ span the action of $\K[S_n]$ after extending scalars to the fraction field of rational functions, since $D_w=f_w w+\sum_{v<w} f_v v$ for some rational functions $f_v$ with $f_w\neq 0$.
 Thus our proposed basis is linearly independent over $\K$ in this scalar extension, so must have been linearly independent before.

+Note that this shows that the action of these elements on the polynomial representation is linearly independent.
+Thus, if we show that they span, it will show that the representation is faithful.

 Now we need only show that they span.
 Using relation (\ref{nilHecke-2}), we can assume that all squares are at the bottom of the diagram.

 Furthermore, any two choices of the diagram $D_w$ differ via a series of isotopies and triple points, so relations (\ref{NilHecke3},\ref{eq:triple-point-1},\ref{eq:triple-point-2}) show that these diagrams differ by diagrams with fewer crossings between strands and ghosts.
 Thus, we need only show that any diagram with a bigon can be written as a sum of diagrams with fewer crossings.